 What is big data?
 Everybody’s heard the buzz word, but what does it mean?
 Today I’m going to talk about what we mean we say “big data,” how it’s transforming the field of information technology, and how I think it’s going to impact baseball research in the next few years.

 “Big data” does not simply mean a lot of data.
 It really means collecting all available data… every scrap and morsel of information that exists.
-When we talk about big data, we’re talking about a quantity of information so high that it might as well be infinity.
+When we talk about big data, we’re talking about a quantity of information so vast that it might as well be infinite.

 It can be a tough concept to wrap your head around.
 A recent example would be the NSA’s Prism project, where they collected information on every call and every text from every cell phone in the United States.

 But the retail world is where big data has really made the most visible impact.
 The “Big Box” stores understand consumer behavior in ways that were never before possible, by collecting data on every transaction, on every item, in every store.

 You may recall this article, about how Target mined its own customer data to figure out which customers were pregnant.
 They asked their analysts to figure out what patterns would help them identify customers who were expecting — maybe they bought pregnancy tests, or prenatal vitamins, or maternity clothes.

 There’s big money in selling cribs and car seats, to say nothing of diapers and baby formula.
 Big data makes it possible to do this sort of analysis.

 Another good example is Netflix, which uses actual customer viewing data to understand what their customers do.

 They have 25 million users for their streaming service.
 They deliver 30 million video views a day.
 And they don’t just keep track of what you watch.
 They know when you pause or rewind.
 They know when you give up on a movie after five minutes, and they know when you watch 12 episodes of “The Office” in one sitting.